 Clean up resources

-When no longer needed, delete the resource group and all of the resources it contains:
+When you're done using the virtual network and the VMs, delete the resource group and all of the resources it contains:

-- Enter myResourceGroup in the Search box at the top of the portal.
-When you see myResourceGroup in the search results, select it.
+Enter myResourceGroup in the Search box at the top of the portal and select myResourceGroup from the search results.

-In this quickstart, you created a default virtual network and two VMs.
-You connected to one VM from the internet and communicated privately between the VM and another VM.
+In this Quickstart, you created a default virtual network and two VMs.
+You connected to one VM from the internet and securely communicated between the two VMs.
 To learn more about virtual network settings, see Manage a virtual network.

-By default, Azure allows unrestricted private communication between virtual machines, but only allows inbound remote desktop connections to Windows VMs from the internet.
-To learn how to allow or restrict different types of network communication to and from VMs, advance to the Filter network traffic tutorial.
+By default, Azure allows unrestricted secure communication between VMs.
+Conversely, it only allows inbound remote desktop connections to Windows VMs from the internet.
+To learn more about configuring different types of VM network communications, go to the Filter network traffic tutorial.